Signs of Hearing Loss

 • Does your family say the TV is too loud?

-• Is is difficult to hear the phone ring?
+• Is it difficult to hear the phone ring?

 • Do you have trouble understanding in noisy environments?